oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 ```
 Install a MySQL server.

-Note that the root password is set to `123456` in the [mysql yaml](../mysql/mysql.yaml).
+Note that the root password is set to `123456` in the [mysql YAML](../mysql/mysql.yaml) file.
 Change it to a more secure password when needed.
 ```
 kubectl apply -f ./mysql/mysql.yaml
 ```